IAmNotMahd/LaneDetector/README.md

 SCNN_VIDEO if enabled, will run video generation (prototype) SCNN_DEBUG if enabled, will log the output of all files in the terminal SCNN_CLEAN if enabled, will remove all temporary output files.
 This uses shutil.rmtree(), be careful :)
+SCNN_WEIGHTS will use specified weights file instead of the default: experiments/pretrained/model_best_rz.t7
 ```

 ### Usage